 Even though 82% of U.S. adults say they are loyal to companies, many businesses focus on acquiring new customers.
-Research shows that 44% of companies still pay attention to customer acquisition while only 18% implementing strategies aimed at boosting retention.
+Research shows that 44% of companies still pay attention to customer acquisition, while only 18% implement strategies aimed at boosting retention.

 One of the things brands can focus on to build customer loyalty is meeting and even exceeding the expectations of their customers.
-In fact, a staggering 89% of businesses say that customer experience is critical for driving customer loyalty and improving retention.
+A staggering 89% of businesses say that customer experience is critical for driving customer loyalty and improving retention.

-It’s important for a business to make its customers happy because happy customers will be willing to spend more money on its products or services more often.
+A business needs to make its customers happy because happy customers will be willing to spend more money on its products or services more often.
 This and other benefits of having a good relationship with customers should make any business invest in building customer loyalty.
-Here are some effective ways to do that.
+Here are some practical ways to do that.

 Reward loyal customers with a loyalty program

 A reward system for the most loyal customers is a great way to keep them coming back.
-The simplest and probably the most popular loyalty programs use a point system, that is, customers earn loyalty point every time they buy from the brand.
-Then, these points, when accumulated, earn them a reward, e.g. discounts, special client treatment, freebies, etc.
+The simplest and probably the most popular loyalty programs use a point system, that is, customers earn loyalty points every time they buy from the brand.
+Then, these points, when accumulated, earn them a reward, e.g., discounts, special client treatment, freebies, etc.

-The Merci loyalty program from SendPulse rewards customers for being its active users.
+The Merci loyalty program from SendPulse rewards customers for being active users.

 Make customer care a priority for the brand

 A vital part of any business is customer service.
 An effective client relationship management strategy translates to more focused solutions for specific customer needs.
-First, learn all you can about the brand’s different customer segments, including their buying habits, favorites, feedback about products or the brand as a whole and such.
+First, learn all you can about the brand’s different customer segments, including their buying habits, favorites, feedback about products, or the brand as a whole.
 Use this information to improve the service.
 Also, make sure employees dealing with customers directly have the information that they need to serve customers effectively.

 Boost customer experience by introducing VIP tiers

-Forever 21 approaches their VIP clients with a unique 50% discount offered via an email campaign.
+Forever 21 approaches its VIP clients with a unique 50% discount offered via an email campaign.

 Segment your clients

 It’s difficult to imagine any customer loyalty program without a personalized approach.
-It allows every client to feel special and cared.
+It allows every client to feel special and cared for.
 To be at the right time with the right message, make use of segmentation.
-It allows marketers to divide their mailing list into segments according to age, gender, geographic location, occupation, preferences, interests, engagement, and so on.
-Then, they craft different emails campaigns with relevant offers to each group.
+It will enable marketers to divide their mailing list into segments according to age, gender, geographic location, occupation, preferences, interests, engagement, and so on.
+Then, they craft different email campaigns with relevant offers to each group.
 This way, every subscriber receives what they want.
 SendPulse offers ready-to-use segments based on user activities.

 Send event-based emails

-That is the best way to personalize communication with your customers.
+This is the best way to personalize communication with your customers.
 Stop sending the same email to the entire mailing list and choose event-based marketing.
-It means that every time a user performs a certain action interacting with your brand, you respond to their actions with the relevant email automatically.
-A new client on board, an abandoned shopping cart, order placement, booking a tour — these are the events which trigger sending the corresponding email.
+This means that every time a user performs a specific action interacting with your brand, you respond to their efforts with the relevant email automatically.
+A new user subscribes, an abandoned shopping cart, order placement, booking a tour — these are the events that trigger sending the corresponding email.
 No need to do it manually, rely on a marketing automation service.
 Automation 360 allows users to send personalized emails, web push notifications, and SMS to thousands of customers in one go.
 Find out more about triggered emails in SendPulse in this article.